 Women’s Clothing in the 18th Century

-In the 18th-century women’s clothes were basically the same as before.
+In the 18th century, women’s clothes were basically the same as before.
 In the 18th Century, both men and women wore wigs.
-Women wore stays (a bodice with strips of whalebone) and hooped petticoats under their dresses.
+Women wore still wore corsets and hooped petticoats under their dresses.
 Fashionable women carried folding fans.
 Fashion was very important for the wealthy but poor people’s clothes hardly changed at all.

 Women’s Clothes in the 19th Century

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s, Victorian women began to wear a kind of half crinoline.
 The front of the skirt was flat but it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.

 In the 19th century women still wore corsets.
 However, it’s a myth that corsets were very uncomfortable.

 About 1800 women started wearing underwear.
 They were called drawers.
 Originally women wore a pair of drawers i.e. they were actually two garments, one for each leg, tied together at the top.
 In Britain, in the late 19th century women’s drawers were called knickerbockers then just knickers.

 A number of inventions to do with clothing were made in the 19th century.
 Thomas Hancock invented elastic in 1820.
 The safety pin was invented in 1849 by Walter Hunt.
 The electric iron was invented by Henry Seely in 1882 but it did not become common until the 1930s.
 The zip fastener was invented in 1893 by Whitcomb Judson.
 An improved version was patented in 1913 by Gideon Sundback.
 In 1863 Butterick made the first paper dress pattern.